linrunner/tlp-doc/installation/index.rst

 Installation
 ************
-TLP packages are available for Arch, Debian, Fedora, Gentoo, openSUSE, Ubuntu and more - see Repology for a
+TLP packages are available for Arch, Debian, Fedora, Gentoo, openSUSE, Ubuntu, Void and more - see Repology for a
 `comprehensive list <https://repology.org/project/tlp/versions>`_.